2015 Charlotte 49ers football team: Florida International Panthers

 The 49ers visited the State of Florida for the first time to take on their second set of Panthers in the season.
 This time conference foe Florida International.

 After the first series of the game ended in a three and out, Charlotte punter Arthur Hart would have his punt attempt blocked by FIU's Kenyatta Anderson and recovered by him in the end zone for a touchdown.
 On their next drive the 49ers would tie the score up on a Lee McNeill 29-yard pass to Austin Duke.
 The Panthers would regain the lead on the next series off an Alex McGough 15-yard pass to Clinton Taylor.
 The score at the end of the quarter was FUI 14, Charlotte 7.

 FIU would stretch the lead on their first series of the second quarter with an Alex Gardner 1-yard rushing touchdown.
 Charlotte's Blake Brewer would miss a 45-yard field goal on Charlotte's next possession.
-On the Panther's next possession Austin Taylor would also miss a field goal, this one from 37 yards.
+On the Panthers' next possession Austin Taylor would also miss a field goal, this one from 37 yards.
 Near the end of the half FIU's McGough would find Clinton Taylor again for a 24-yard pass.
 Following the missed point after attempt FIU would recover an on-sides kick.
 On the next play Alex Gardner punched in a 9-yard touchdown run.
 On the ensuing series Charlotte's Blake Brewer would connect on a field goal from 56 yards out to end the half.
 The score at halftime was FIU up 34 to 10.

 On their first possession of the second half the 49ers would strike quickly on a five play drive that finished on a Matt Johnson 36-yard touchdown pass to Austin Duke.
 Later in the quarter Charlotte's Brooks Barden would be intercepted by FIU's Niko Gonzalez who would return it 58 yards for a touchdown.
 On FIU's next possession McGough would be intercepted by the 49ers' Anthony Covington.
 The score at the end of the third quarter was Panthers up 41 to 17.

 The interception at the end of the third quarter would result in a seven play drive that culminated in a Brooks Barden 15-yard pass to Austin Duke, Duke's third touchdown pass of the day.
 FIU would return the favor on their next drive with a McGough 2-yard pass to Thomas Owens in the end zone.
 Charlotte would string together an eighteen play drive that would end on a Brooks Barden 5 yard quarterback-keeper touchdown, but it would not be enough as Florida International would win the game 48 to 38.

 Top performances of the game included FIU quarterback Alex McGough who threw for 284 yards with 3 touchdowns and an interception.
 FIU rusher Alex Gardner had 19 carries for 76 yards and 2 touchdowns.
 Charlotte's Austin Duke had 8 receptions for 115 yards and 3 touchdowns.